triton-inference-server/server/docs/protocol/extension_trace.md

 The $trace_setting JSON is defined in
 [Trace Setting Response JSON Object](#Trace-Setting-Response-JSON-Object), only the specified settings will be updated.
-In additon to the values mentioned in response JSON object, JSON null value may be used to remove the specification of the trace setting.
+In addition to the values mentioned in response JSON object, JSON null value may be used to remove the specification of the trace setting.
 In such case, the current global setting will be used.
-Similarly, if this is the first request to initalize a model trace settings, for the trace settings that are not specified in the request, the current global setting will be used.
+Similarly, if this is the first request to initialize a model trace settings, for the trace settings that are not specified in the request, the current global setting will be used.